Table of contents

 To automate the import from WMIUpdater, refer to Windows Schedules Tasks article.

-Update the WMI configuration from an IP range
+Update the WMI configuration from an IP range or with CI names

 This is how you run the program: